cvl-umass/active-measurement/README.md

 ## 💻 Hardware Notes

 - CPU is sufficient for reproducing the paper’s results
-- GPU will be used automatically (if available) for end-to-end training
+- GPU should be used for end-to-end training